zywkloo/zywkloo.github.io/_posts/2019-09-05-React-Native-Meteor-SocialLogin.md

 1.1 Disclaimer

-This articel is not a orignal walkthrough, but a summary of references, based on open-source project implementations and the others' great work.
+This articel is not an orignal walkthrough, but as a summary of references, based on open-source project implementations and the others' great work.

-Our backend is using Meteor.Accounts for user login and authentication, including social login.
-However, We can't call Meteor.Accounts API on React Native.
+The target backend is using Meteor.Accounts for user login and authentication, including social login.
+However, we can't call Meteor.Accounts API on React Native.
 So I need to find a third party package or SDK to finish the FB login and Google login.  this package could be with the compatible with Front end React-Native-Meteor, which we heavily lean on, and the backend Meteor's Accounts at the same time.
 Unfortunately, there was none.

 Luckily, I found [Spencer Carli](https://medium.com/@spencer_carli)'s article  to finish the facebook login by writing our own facebook login handler.
 Then for google login , basically followed his [Github project](https://github.com/spencercarli/meteor-accounts-google-oauth).